 - Cashier’s Check for 10% of the purchase price submitted with the offer.

-- Offers presented in a sealed envelope.
+- Offers are presented in a sealed envelope.

-Representing the buyer on this property involves a lot of time on the phone (COVID restrictions limiting face to face meetings) explaining the process and discussing strategy.
+Representing the buyer on this property involves a lot of time on the phone (COVID restrictions limiting face-to-face meetings) explaining the process and discussing strategy.
 Agents must be present at all times with their clients and others while on the property.

 - 1 hour at the property for the showing

 - 1 hour at the property with their contractor

 - 3 hours at the property for inspections